 Time credited for leave accrual will include all previous Florida state college system service whether continuous or not.
-Annual leave credits in the excess of 44 days in any calendar year will be used that calendar year or may be transferred to sick leave.
-The maximum amount of credit that can be transferred to sick leave will be without compensation and cannot be used in the calculation of terminal sick leave pay.
-Using sick leave will be deducted first from the transferred account balance.
-Personal leave used is deducted from the employee's main balance of sick leave (i.e., not the transferred from annual leave account).
+Annual leave credits in the excess of 44 days at the end of the calendar year will be transferred to special sick leave account.
+The maximum amount of annual leave that can be transferred to sick leave is 12 days, and will be without compensation and cannot be used in the calculation of terminal sick leave pay.
+Employees have to choose this account when using sick leave for it to be deducted from this one and not their (primary) sick leave.
+Personal leave used is deducted from the employee's account primary balance of sick leave (i.e., not the transferred from annual leave account).